 If you want to make sure you don’t blurt out something embarrassing when revealing your feelings, it’s a good idea to prepare ahead of time.

 We don’t mean you have to stand in front of the mirror and give a speech.
 Simply think over what you want to say.
+This is a great way to avoid being awkward around women in general.
 That way you’re not tongue-tied or stammering when the moment comes.

 This is not the time to declare your love for her or even to say “I really like you.”
 Both can be pretty awkward, especially if she hasn’t thought of you that way before.